uhi22/ccs32clara/doc/clara_user_manual.md

     - JTAG/SWD adapter (STLink, with the command line mentioned above)
     - can-updater.py script (todo: more details)
     - the esp32 web interface (see below)
+- You can also use the STM32 ST-link utility `https://www.st.com/en/development-tools/stsw-link004.html` -The following instructions are adapted from the Tesla Model S/X Gen2 Charger OI Wiki page:
+        -Click "Target --> Connect" from top menu.
+You want to see the screen get filled with a data dump of symbols.
+In the upper right of the screen you can see it identified the device.
+        -In the main viewing window are multiple tabs, click the "Binary File" tab to select it.
+        -This will ask to open a file, you choose: "stm32_canloader.hex".
+This will change what shows up in the viewing window.
+        -Click "Target --> Program and Verify" from the top menu.
+This pops up a window, and you can probably just click "Start" on that window.
+This programs the STM32 chip with the stm32_canloader.hex file.
+        -The bootloader has now been flashed.
+        -You can close the stm32_canloader.hex tab, and go back to the "Binary File" tab, which will ask to open another file.
+        -You choose: "stm32_ccs.hex"
+        -Same as last time, click "Target --> Program and Verify" from the top menu.
+And click Start.
+        -The STM32 on your Foccci Board now also has the software to run.

 ## How to use Clara with the openinverter web interface?

 The esp32-web-interface (from openinverter shop or https://github.com/jsphuebner/esp32-web-interface) is able to talk to Clara via CAN.